weirdyang/sgsew-backend/README.md

     - name or description are shorter than 6 characters
     - productType is not in ['hardware', 'services']
     - brand is shorter than 3 characters
+    - description is longer than 140 characters
+    - image is larger than 10mb

 ###  `/products/:id` update a product with id {:id}